smitchell556/cuttle/docs/extend_model.rst

           if order not in ['ASC', 'DESC']:
               raise ValueError('{} is not a proper keyword'.format(order))

-          # Convert column names in kwargs to lowercase since the columns in
+          # Convert column name to lowercase since the column(s) in the table
-          # the table are converted to lowercase when the database is created.
+          # are converted to lowercase when the database is created.
           column = self.columns_lower(column)[0]

           # Check columns are valid to prevent SQL injection.